Skip to content

 MRPRingMonitor(iface="eth0").start()

 More than 5 topology changes per minute indicates a flapping link or dual MRM.
-The monitor makes this visible immediately.
+The monitor makes this condition visible immediately.

 from scapy.all import sniff, Ether